-IS: I would rather say that the proposition of civilising modern practices has now acquired new resonances.
-First, with this idea that you cannot civilise a dead practice!
+IS: I would rather say that the proposition of civilizing modern practices has now acquired new resonances.
+First, with this idea that you cannot civilize a dead practice!
 [Laugh] It connects with themes like resurgence, regeneration, but also mourning– themes which belong to our epoch, the time of what is called the sixth extinction.
-But second, we now inhabit new intellectual and affective landscapes where one cannot simply take ‘civilisation’ for granted, as Whitehead, for instance, did, even if it was the decline of this civilisation that haunted him.
-It is a bit like Bruno Latour’s Inquiry into Modes of Existence: he speculates about the possibility of civilising our attachments, that is, of leaving room for others; something we never could do– we just “tolerated” them.
+But second, we now inhabit new intellectual and affective landscapes where one cannot simply take “civilization” for granted, as Whitehead, for instance, did, even if it was the decline of this civilization that haunted him.
+It is a bit like Bruno Latour’s Inquiry into Modes of Existence: he speculates about the possibility of civilizing our attachments, that is, of leaving room for others; something we never could do– we just “tolerated” them.
 And he trusts that maybe others will accept us as protagonists if we come speaking well of what we are attached to.
 I understand that because I do not think we can do anything else.
 We cannot know better than the others what they need, and so on.
 We can only try to understand how stupid and arrogant we have been!
 But I also think we have to go a bit further.
 The story we have to learn to tell about ourselves is not only a story which could satisfy us, but a story that might have a chance of interesting them.
 And this is what I have tried to learn from Tobie Nathan, as well as from Whitehead.
 Whitehead wrote about the power of ideas to animate our souls as Plato’s great gift; we could even say, as the gift that made us human.
 What if we accepted to take it literally, as Nathan would propose, and recognized that what, since Plato, we call ideas, were indeed beings, and beings of a new kind?
-What if the notion that “we are all humans” was indeed such an idea, making us a people among others, the “people of ideas”?
-The point then would be that, if I follow Nathan, other peoples know that those beings that make you a people ought to be honoured, “fed”, or else they will devour you.
-Taking ideas as something “cognitive”, we instead honoured ourselves as capable of explaining and judging what matters to others, and allowed ourselves the power to authenticate our ideas as true and rational!
-Perhaps to say ‘We have been devoured!’ might be of interest to others.
-We have been devoured, not because we are who we are, but rather because the kinds of beings who made us who we are are particularly dangerous beings, able to have us forget them, or take them for granted.
+What if the notion that “we are all humans” was indeed such an idea, making us a people among others, the “people of ideas?”
+The point then would be that, if I follow Nathan, other peoples know that those beings that make you a people ought to be honored, “fed,” or else they will devour you.
+Taking ideas as something “cognitive,” we instead honored ourselves as capable of explaining and judging what matters to others, and allowed ourselves the power to authenticate our ideas as true and rational!
+Perhaps to say “We have been devoured!” might be of interest to others.
+We have been devoured, not because we are who we are, but rather because the kinds of beings who made us who we are particularly dangerous beings, able to have us forget them, or take them for granted.
 Whitehead also remarked that after Plato wrote The Symposium, where he tells about ideas’ power to inspire us, he should have written another piece, The Furies, about what is unleashed when Ideas are not well-received.
-In this sense, cosmopolitics was already haunted by the danger of our goodwill, of our trust that if we get civilized, the others will accept our invitation to think together.
+In this sense, “cosmopolitics” was already haunted by the danger of our goodwill, of our trust that if we get civilized, the others will accept our invitation to think together.
 The figure of the diplomat was born from this danger.
-The point is not to feel guilty but to keep remembering that we need to “humour” our ideas, to foster and nurture them, but never to blindly trust them.
+The point is not to feel guilty but to keep remembering that we need to “humor” our ideas, to foster and nurture them, but never to blindly trust them.
 Which is also to say, we need to learn fright concerning what they may induce us into accepting.